-1. Give a friend a gift
+Give a gift to a friend

-2. Make it known on social media
+Make some noise about it on social media

-3. Make it a point to answer with “just because”
+Make it a point to answer with “just because”

 Why We Love National Just Because Day

-A. It breaks up the norm
+It breaks up the norm

-B. It encourages spontaneity
+It encourages spontaneity

-C. It’s a reminder to take care of ourselves
+It’s a reminder to take care of ourselves